Carter-Prime/Projects-Portfolio/README.md

-# Projects-Portfolio
+# Orientation Projects
-A collection of Projects to showcase my coding skills
+A collection of Projects from my Orientation to IT systems module

 <h1>00 Heads or Tails </h1>
 <p> My first university assignment using JavaScript.
 I was tasked with creating the code to play a game of Heads or Tails.<br>